 In the semesters following academic reinstatement, if the semester grade point average is 2.00 or above, a student will be placed on continued suspension status until the cumulative grade point average meets the minimum of 2.00.
 If the semester GPA is below 2.00 and the cumulative GPA is below 2.00, the student again will be suspended.
 Academic warning, probation and suspension notations are recorded on the student's academic record, but not printed on the official transcript.

-To pursue an appeal to request reinstatement from an Academic Suspension, please complete and sign both of the following forms, and return via email to SOAP@cod.edu.
-Please note a decision of approval is not guaranteed.
+To pursue an appeal to request reinstatement from an Academic Suspension, complete and sign both of the following forms, and return via email to SOAP@cod.edu.
+Note a decision of approval is not guaranteed.

 Call the Counseling, Advising and Transfer Services front desk at (630) 942-2259.